evanwill/markdown-everywhere/content/3-md-reference.md

     and close with three more on a line.
     {% raw %}```{% endraw %}

-    This makes it possible to copy unformatted code/text from your writing.
+    This makes it easier to copy unformatted code/text

 ----------------